LysergikProductions/RVAS-Core/README.md

 ##### Commands:
 - /vm - 1-hour long, democratic temporary global-chat mute
 - /mute temp | permanent - (for ops only)
-- /world - various op-only fun-things for events (i.e. summon lightning around every player)
+- /admin speeds - show list of how fast the fastest moving players are going
-- and more!
+- /tps, and many more!

 ##### @ Server Operators
 For full admin functionality, in `core\config.txt`, please enter your uuid and current ign for the intended in-game master account